-The decoration that would become known as the Purple Heart was awarded less than a year after Gen. George Washington designed it in 1792.
+The decoration that would become known as the Purple Heart was awarded less than a year after Gen. George Washington designed it in 1782.
 Established as the Badge of Military Merit, it went first to 26-year-old Sgt.
 Elijah Churchill, a member of the 4th Troop, Second Continental Dragoons.
-Churchill had enlisted in Enfield, Conn., and on Nov.
-21, 1780, was part of the force that attacked Fort St. George on New York's Long Island.
+Churchill had enlisted in Enfield, Connecticut, and was part of the force that attacked Fort St. George on New York's Long Island on Nov.
+21, 1780.

 Under the command of Maj.
 Benjamin Tallmadge, Churchill led an attack party against the supply depot, which was surrounded by 12-foot-high stockades.
 Shouting "Washington and Glory!" the men stormed the redoubt and quickly took the fort.
 Eleven months later, Churchill was wounded while leading a whaleboat raid against Fort Slongo (or Salonga) on Oct.
 2, 1781.
 His men destroyed artillery and ammunition and took 21 prisoners in the successful action.

 For these two incidents, Churchill was presented with a heart-shaped purple badge embroidered with the word "Merit" on May 3, 1783.
 (Fellow Connecticut native Sgt.
 William Brown also received an award.)
 Churchill's award citation noted "that at the head of each body of attack he not only acquitted himself with great gallantry, firmness, and address; but that the surprise in one instance, and the success of the attack in the other, proceeded in a considerable degree from his conduct and management."